Hundemeier/sacn/README.md

  * `multicast: bool`: set whether to send out via multicast or not.
 Default: False If True the data is send out via multicast and not unicast.
  * `ttl: int`: the time-to-live for the packets that are send out via mutlicast on this universe.
 Default: 8
- * `priority: int`: the priority for this universe that is send out.
+ * `priority: int`: (must be between 0-200) the priority for this universe that is send out.
 If multiple sources in a network are sending to the same receiver the data with the highest priority wins.
 Default: 100
  * `preview_data: bool`: Flag to mark the data as preview data for visualization purposes.
 Default: False
  * `dmx_data: tuple`: the DMX data as a tuple.
 Max length is 512 and for legacy devices all data that is smaller than 512 is merged to a 512 length tuple with 0 as filler value.
 The values in the tuple have to be [0-255]!